How to Show or Hide Your Campaigns on Specific Pages

 In this article, you’ll learn how to show or hide your campaigns on specific pages.

-• When you see URL path mentioned in this article, the URL path is a specific portion of a web page’s URL, but not the full URL.
+The URL path is a specific portion of a web page’s URL, but not the full URL.
 The URL path is the text after the domain and before any query arguments or anchors.

 URL Structure